-Student Leadership
+Student Clubs

 Students have opportunities to develop valuable citizenship, leadership, and teamwork skills, and to meet new friends through service leadership activities and a variety of clubs.
-Students in Grades 4 to 6 are encouraged to be involved in at least one school service club during the school year, and all students are encouraged to participate in extracurricular activities offered
+Students in Grades 4 to 6 are encouraged to be involved in at least one school service club during the school year, and all students are encouraged to participate in extracurricular activities offered.

 AMA Patrols